acchapm1/vagrant-slurm/README.md

 	   /vagrant/primes.sh

 	By default, this script searches for prime numbers from `1-10,000` and `10,001-20,000`

    You can adjust the range searched per node by providing an integer argument, e.g.:

 	   /vagrant/primes.sh 20000

 	The script will then drop you into a `watch -n0.1 squeue` view so you can see the job computing on `nodes[3-4]`.
 You may `CTRL+c` out of this view, and the job will continue in the background.
-The home directory for the `submit` user is in the shared `/vagrant` directory, so the results from each node are shared back to the login node.
+The `submit` user's home directory is in the NFS shared `/vagrant` directory, so the results from each node are shared with the login node.

-4. View the resulting prime numbers found, check `ls` for exact filenames
+4. View the resulting prime numbers found (check `ls` for exact filenames)

        less slurm-1_0.out
        less slurm-1_1.out

-### Configuration Tool
+## Configuration Tool

 On the Head Node (`node1`), you can access the configuration tools specific to the version distributed with Debian.
-Since this may not be the latest Slurm release, it's important to use the configuration tool that matches the installed version.
-To access these tools, you can use Python to run a simple web server:
+Since this may not be the latest Slurm release, using the configuration tool that matches the installed version is important.
+To access these tools, you can use Python to run a simple web server

 	python3 -m http.server 8080 --directory /usr/share/doc/slurm-wlm/html/

 You can then access the HTML documentation via the VM's IP address at port 8080 in your web browser on the host machine.

-### Cleanup
+## Cleanup
 To clean up files placed on the host through Vagrant file sharing:

 	make clean

-This command is useful when you want to remove all generated files and return to a clean state.
-The Makefile is quite simple, so you can refer to it directly to see exactly what's being cleaned up.
+This command is useful to remove all generated files and return to a clean state.
+The Makefile is quite simple, so you can refer to it directly to see what's being cleaned up.

 If you have included override settings that you want to remove as well, run:

 	git clean -fdx

 This command will remove all untracked files and directories, including those ignored by .gitignore.
-Be cautious when using this command as it will delete files that are not tracked by Git.
+Be cautious when using this command, as it will delete files that Git does not track.
 Use the `-n` flag to dry-run first.

+## Overrides

-## Global Overrides
+### Global Overrides

-**WARNING:** Always update `slurm.conf` to match any CPU overrides to prevent resource allocation conflicts.
+**WARNING:** Always update `slurm.conf` to match any CPU overrides on compute nodes to prevent resource allocation conflicts.

 If you wish to override the default settings on a global level, you can do so by creating a `.settings.yml` file based on the provided